AndrewLester/blog/README.md

 # Blog

-A blog about technical learnings as a Viget intern and frontend enthusiast.
+A blog about technical learnings.